-Despite being a kids racquet, it allows for better performance because of it’s open 16 by 18 string pattern.
+Despite being a kid’s tennis racquet, it allows for better performance because of its open 16 by 18 string pattern.
 This allows the youngster to put more power behind their swings and even add some spin depending on their skill level.

-The frame is slightly bigger and thicker, so that adds to power aspect as well.
-It also makes it a little more durable too - we all know youngsters are prone to dropping their racquet.
+The frame is slightly bigger and thicker, so that adds to the power aspect as well.
+It also makes it a little more durable too – we all know youngsters are prone to dropping their racquets.

-If your child is advancing from the red dot tennis balls to green dot tennis balls, this a great racquet as they climb the ranks in junior tennis.
+In my opinion, this is one of the best tennis racquets for juniors because if your child is advancing from the red dot tennis balls to green dot tennis balls, this is a great racquet as they climb the ranks in junior tennis.

 So does that make this a niche junior racquet in a way?
 No. It’s typically under $50, which a fantastic value!
 That’s only about twenty dollars more than your standard aluminum racquet but, you also get a lot of the performance you’d expect from a bigger, more expensive ($100) graphite option.